 100 Women Who Care awards $10,000 to Boys & Girls Club of Elkhart

 On Tuesday, Oct.
 17, members of the 100 Women Who Care Elkhart County presented a $10,000 check to staff at the Boys & Girls Club of Elkhart.
-From left, in front, are: Sheila Terlep, Jenny Welch, Patty Brotherson, Dawn Fisher, Kevin Deary, Carrie Colborn, and Jodi Spataro.
+From left, in front, are: Sheila Terlep, Jenny Welch, Patty Brotherson, Dawn Fisher, Kevin Deary, and Carrie Colborn.
 From left, in back, are: Peggy Lingberg, Jami Stamm, Mary Nommay-Keil, Elizabeth Bond, and Rubin Nieto.

 Female giving circle voted to support ongoing work with Elkhart students at new site.

 Dawn Fisher had been wanting 100 Women Who Care Elkhart County to give to one of her beloved causes since the group started in 2014.

 She was not alone and at its quarterly meeting on Oct.
 10, the social philanthropy group selected the Boys & Girls Club of Elkhart to receive the $10,000.

 The timing is particularly good for the donation.
 A new club building at Beardsley Elementary School is nearly done and will open for students and staff to use in November.
 The Boys & Girls Clubs of Elkhart County has locations in Goshen, Middlebury, Nappanee and Elkhart, but this is the first location that is part of a school building.
 The collaboration took years of planning and the resulting shared structure is nearly ready for use.

 “It feels fabulous any time you can help the club in this way,” said Fisher, who was joined by Karen Oakley, Cathi Auger and Janet Ferro in suggesting the Boys & Girls Club receive the money.
 She told a success story from the club to the women gathered, who then picked the non-profit.